CTSIatUCSF/plumage/README.md

 *to be written*

-## 4.5 Ensuring search engine visibility of all pages
+## 4.5 Ensuring Search Engine Visibility of All Pages

 Plumage automatically creates a [sitemap], and lists the location via [robots.txt][sitemap in robots.txt] file.
 But search